au-heartbeat/Heartbeat/README.md

 ![Image 3-15](https://user-images.githubusercontent.com/995849/89784288-00c28680-db4b-11ea-9756-878176148d63.png)\
 _Image 3-15，Change Failure Rate Report_

+### 3.3.7 Completed Cards by Sprint Graph

+### 3.3.8 Average cycle time Graph

+### 3.3.9 Time Allocation Graph

+The graph shows percentage of blocked time and developing time for every sprint which selected by user.

+### 3.3.10 Block Reason Graph

+The graph shows block reason for the latest sprint which selected by user.

 ## 3.4 Export original data

 After generating the report, you can export the original data for your board and pipeline (Image 3-15).
 Users can click the “Export board data” or “Export pipeline data” button to export the original data.